OpenWorksGroup/openbadges-directory/search-for-badges.markdown

 res.send(out);
 {% endhighlight %}

-The page would display similarly to the picture above with a little extra styling:
+The page display would be the same as the picture above with a little extra styling:

 {% highlight js %}
 app.get('/badges', function(req, res){